 Unlike certified copies, informational copies cannot be used for legal purposes.

 Vermont birth, marriage, and death records from 1760-2008 are available through Ancestry.com which is a subscription service.
 Vermont residents can research and print Vermont vital records for free on Ancestry.com through an account on MyVermont.gov.
 For more information about accessing the records through MyVermont.gov, please see this FAQ.

 Vermont birth, marriage, and death records in the Vermont Vital Registry System from 1760 to 2003 are available through FamilySearch.org.

-For those who are unable to conduct their own research, requests for informational copies may be submitted via U.S. mail or emailed to firstname.lastname@example.org.
+For those who are unable to conduct their own research, requests for informational copies may be submitted via U.S. mail to the address listed on the form, or the email address listed in the right sidebar.
 Researchers may submit up to two requests at a time.
 We ask that researchers wait to hear back from us before submitting additional requests.